The price of gasoline reaches a new record

 Prices have been on a steady, uninterrupted rise since the end of 2020, mirroring trends across California and the rest of the country.
 The median price for regular gasoline in California on Wednesday was $4.72 a gallon.
 The highest average in the state came in at $4.91 in San Luis Obispo.
 The median price in the United States stood at $3.51.

 Gasoline prices are tied to the price of oil, and tensions over a possible Russian invasion of Ukraine have pushed up global prices.
-Brent crude, the international benchmark, and West Texas Intermediate, the domestic benchmark, have each risen from about $68 a barrel on Dec.
+Brent crude, the international benchmark, and West Texas Intermediate, the domestic benchmark, have each risen from regarding $68 a barrel on Dec.
 1 to more than $90 on Wednesday.

 Prices at the pump have been rising since the fall of 2020, largely due to the financial effects of the pandemic.
-Right after the COVID-19 lockdowns kicked in, the roads emptied as people stopped going to work.
+Right following the COVID-19 lockdowns kicked in, the roads emptied as people stopped going to work.
 Oil and gasoline prices fell sharply and producers suffered a financial setback.

 Crude oil production in the United States stood at 11.6 million barrels per day in the first week of February, up from 13 million in February 2020, just before the pandemic.